seanreed1111/sql-recipes/recipes.md

 |   4 | Picasso | NULL | NULL | NULL  | NULL  |  NULL |
 +------+---------+------+------+-------+-------+-------+
 Finally, to show only the artist table values that are missing FROM the painting table, shorten the output column list to include only columns FROM the artist table.
-The result is that the LEFT JOIN lists those left-table rows containing a_id values that are not present in the right table: mysql> SELECT artist.* FROM artist LEFT JOIN painting ON artist.a_id = painting.a_id
+The result is that the LEFT JOIN lists those left-table rows containing a_id values that are not present in the right table:
+SELECT artist.* FROM artist LEFT JOIN painting
+ON artist.a_id = painting.a_id
 WHERE painting.a_id IS NULL;
 +------+---------+